Privacy Policy - Mobile Applications

 At Opensignal, we use mobile network experience measurements to publish independent reports and insights on the real-world mobile network experience of everyday users worldwide.
 We obtain the relevant data by collecting measurements relating to signal reception and quality from mobile devices.
 The Opensignal mobile application and our Partner’s mobile applications (each, a “Mobile Application”) enable us to request your consent to our data collection.
 If you consent to initiate our collection of data, we may collect data from your mobile device when you are using a Mobile Application and/or when it is running in the background pertaining to network and wireless device experience.

-If consent has been granted, we take measurements from devices from time to time including location data (which include GPS coordinates or similar information regarding the location of a network reading taken from your device), network type, network operator, cellular and Wifi signal strength and quality, and the identifiers of connected cell towers and Wifi routers (including both BSSID and SSID).
-Location readings are never tied to a device identifier such as a mobile handset MAC or IMEI, which we do not collect, and are instead the locations of network experience readings for purposes such as building general heatmaps of good and poor performance.
+The purpose of collecting limited device data is to measure the experience that devices have on wireless networks.
+If consent has been granted, we take measurements from devices from time to time including location data (which include GPS coordinates or similar information regarding the location of a network reading taken from your device), network type, network operator, cellular and Wifi signal strength and quality, IP address, and the identifiers of connected cell towers and Wifi routers (including both BSSID and SSID).
+Location readings are not tied to a device identifier such as a mobile handset MAC or IMEI, which we do not collect, and are instead the locations of network experience readings for purposes such as building general heatmaps of good and poor performance.
 We measure the performance of the data connection including the speed, responsiveness and reliability along with the total amount of data transferred.
-We do not monitor or collect user generated content or personal demographic data on users such as the name, age, gender, or telephone number.
-We also do not collect information about the use of a device such as apps used, or the content accessed.
-The goal of collecting limited device data is to measure the experience that devices have on wireless networks.

 We collect information from environmental sensors on devices (depending on which ones are integrated in the device), which allows us to measure things such as the device acceleration, orientation and the external atmospheric pressure and light intensity.
 We also measure some internal device conditions – such as battery temperature and voltage.
 The goal of collecting this data is to understand how instantaneous device conditions may affect the experience of wireless networks.
 To better understand differences between devices, we collect data on device hardware such as the model, manufacturer, and manufacturers and models of sub-components (such as the cellular radio) and the capabilities of these components (for example the number of cores on the CPU).
 Similarly, to understand differences caused by software, we collect information on the mobile platform version used and whether custom ROMs or Android skins are installed, as well as the operating system.
 The goal of collecting this data is to understand how device properties affect the experience of wireless networks.

 When a Mobile Application containing our SDK is installed and consent is provided, an identification code (“Resettable ID”) is randomly generated by our software and allocated to that installation instance rather than the device when we take measurements.
 A different and unique Resettable ID will be generated by each Mobile Application on a particular device.
 New installations of the same Mobile Application will also generate new unique Resettable IDs.
-Resettable IDs are random, unrelated to each other, specific to Opensignal, and never shared externally.
-To further help us manage the data, we also collect IP addresses.
-These fields are needed for statistical purposes, for example to understand how much data is contributed by each software instance.
+Resettable IDs are random, unrelated to each other, specific to Opensignal, and not shared externally.
+To further help us manage the data, we also collect IP addresses, as these may indicate which telecom carrier network is being accessed and is impacting your experience.

-We prevent user identification; we do not collect name, email address, phone number, social media ID, contact list, mobile handset MAC/IMEI, or anything else which directly identifies an individual or their specific device.
+We prevent user identification; we do not collect name, email address, phone number, social media ID, contact list, Mobile Advertising ID, mobile handset MAC/IMEI, or anything else which directly identifies an individual or their specific device.
+For the avoidance of doubt, we also do not collect any special categories of personal data about you as defined in GDPR.
+We aggregate or depersonalize all data prior to sharing with our customers.

-THE PURPOSES FOR WHICH WE USE PERSONAL DATA
+THE PURPOSES FOR WHICH WE USE YOUR DATA

-Opensignal depersonalizes or aggregates all data prior to sale.
-The purposes for which we collect, store, and then depersonalize/aggregate personal data for external use are the following:
+The purposes for which we collect, store, and then aggregate or depersonalize personal data for external use are the following:

 We do not use the measurements we take from mobile devices for any individualized user identification or individualized user tracking.
 Measurements that we take from the mobile devices of individual network users allow us to measure the performance of a carrier and the service availability, quality and performance of numerous communication networks across the world and over time.
 For example, we use data to improve wireless networks, research market performance, identify aggregate trends in device and network utilization patterns, understand the network-based drivers of subscriber churn and acquisition, and design effective network performance communication campaigns.
 Furthermore, we use data for the purpose of providing aggregated telecommunications network flow share, market share and other market analysis, using proprietary algorithms generating observations of market behavior, activations and deactivations across the telecom infrastructure.
-We publish some of the statistical data that we generate and we provide it to our customers (such as network operators) to help them understand, communicate and optimize their own network’s service coverage, performance and signal quality (and those of their competitors).
-We also create de-identified, depersonalized and aggregated information.
-Although the end-product we produce is depersonalized, the underlying test-level data that we store internally and do not share contains personal data and is important for us for generating statistical data, validating the results, quality control and further analysis.
-While non-personal test-level data, including depersonalised location information, may be shared with customers, no personal data is provided to customers.
+We publish some of the aggregated or depersonalized statistical data that we generate and we provide it to our customers (such as network operators) to help them understand, communicate and optimize their own network’s service coverage, performance and signal quality (and those of their competitors).
+We also create aggregated or depersonalized information.

 We use data to test, monitor, improve or upgrade the Mobile Applications or SDKs, to meet our legal obligations and the regulatory requirements to which we may be subject, for loss prevention purposes and to protect and enforce our rights and meet our obligations to third parties, and for our internal business purposes, such as compiling and analyzing usage information for general operational, statistical and business purposes.